canonical/ubuntu-boards-documentation/how-to/milk-v-mars.rst

 * The on-board GPU is not supported

-* PCIe support is incomplete: an NVMe drive can be used, but WiFi cards and external GPUs don't work
+* PCIe support is incomplete: an NVMe drive can be used, but Wi-Fi cards and external GPUs don't work

 * While the 3 USB 3.0 ports are working, the USB 2.0 port is not supported by